LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > part of the paper.

 This is a good idea, thanks.
-In the final paper we will try to incorporate one or more examples that illustrate the difference in trail between the three mechanisms.
+In the final paper we will try to incorporate one or more examples that illustrate the difference in trails between the three mechanisms.